New Man vs. Old Man Pastor A.W. Weckeman Oct. 2015

 In Galatians 5:17 we read, “For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.”

 Romans chapter 7, verses 14-25, provide a window into the nature of the constant struggle between the “old man” and the, “new man” which began shortly after salvation.
 In these verses, the apostle Paul describes the inner conflict between two contrary forces, the indwelling Holy Spirit, and his sin-prone flesh.
 The battle for control of the being is a tug-of-war between a well-established nature and an emerging new nature…intense as hand to hand combat, although in this case, the battle is not against flesh and blood, the mind is the arena of conflict.
 [Additional in-depth information see segment entitled “The Mind is the Battlefield”]

 Who’s in Control?

-The diagram on the left pictures a believer who is yielded to the Holy Spirit (walking in the Spirit) Because he has learned to, “draw nigh to God” and resist the flesh the new nature is dominate, “spiritually minded.”
+The diagram on the left pictures a believer who is yielded to the Holy Spirit (walking in the Spirit) Because he has learned to, “draw nigh to God” and resist the flesh the new nature is dominant, “spiritually minded.”
 (Rom.8:6)

 Simply stated, every believer is either walking in the flesh (yielded to the influence of the old man) or walking in the Spirit (yielded to the power of the new man)…there is no middle ground!
 “Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey…” (Rom.
 6:16).
 That which separates the two types of believers is whether or not they have understood and obeyed the essential truths of Romans chapters 6-8.